mekatronik-achmadi/md_tutorial/internship/task_0/jobs.md

 - Read what planned [here](https://github.com/mekatronik-achmadi/md_tutorial/blob/master/internship/task_0/planned.md#cough-analyzer)
 - Able to buy minimum required hardware (will get funded)
 - Familiar with basic electronic including wiring and voltage-current level
-- Familiar with GNU/Linux and Bash including compiling and installation
+- Familiar with GNU/Linux including compiling and installation in RaspberryPi
-- Familiar with either Python, C, or C++
 - Implement GUI Interface in Python as main program for all previous job.

 Code: COUGH-02